Avatar

 Recently, I have also been an Interim Professor (“Vertretungsprofessur”) of Quantitative Methods and Economic Sociology at the Johannes Gutenberg University, Mainz (2023-2024).
 Prior to joining the MZES, I held a postdoctoral position at the Carlo F. Dondena Centre for Research on Social Dynamics and Public Policy at Bocconi University in Milan, Italy.
 I hold a Ph.D. in Social and Political Sciences from the European University Institute in Florence, Italy.

-I am an elected member of “Die Junge Akademie”, a joint project of the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina from 2021-2026.
+I am an elected member of “Die Junge Akademie,” a joint project of the Berlin-Brandenburg Academy of Sciences and Humanities and the German National Academy of Sciences Leopoldina from 2021-2026.
+Together with my colleagues, we have recently published a guideline and practical advice for effective science communication (in German).

 Together with Prof. Reinhard Schunck (University of Wuppertal), I am the PI of the research project “Pretty Integrated?
-Perceptions of immigrants’ physical attractiveness and consequences for integration outcomes” financed by the German Research Foundation (DFG) (2021-2024).
+Perceptions of immigrants’ physical attractiveness and consequences for integration outcomes” financed by the German Research Foundation (DFG) (2021-2025).
+In September 2024, I was honored to receive the Best Reviewer Award from the European Sociological Review.

 Interests